mahinnawi/GMRF-VAC/README.md

 This repository accompanies the manuscript:

-> M. A. Hinnawi, “Gaussian Markov Random Field Model for Lattice Relaxation Around a True Vacancy in a Harmonic Crystal: Normalized Harmonic Contributions and Computational Implementation,” submitted to *Computer Physics Communications*.
+> Mahmoud Hinnawi, “Gaussian Markov Random Field Model for Lattice Relaxation Around a True Vacancy in a Harmonic Crystal: Normalized Harmonic Contributions and Computational Implementation,” submitted to *Computer Physics Communications*.

 ## Requirements